Ching-I Lu, Ph.D.

 Education – Degrees, Licenses, Certifications

-- MA 1996 Music, National Taiwan Normal University
+- MA in Music, National Taiwan Normal University

 - Meli, E., Manfre, J., Suntres, S., Atkinson, D., Meehan, M., Parrish, J., Lu, C. I., and Greenwald, M. (April 21-23, 2016).
 Contrasting Methods for Training Verbal Names in Healthy Adults.
 Poster presented at the annual meeting of the Michigan- Speech-Language-Hearing Association, Grand Rapids, Michigan.